Problem¶

 If you make a Chameleon tool that needs to read a lot of data when it opens, or needs to make network requests, you are likely to encounter similar problems.
 This blog and the example below will help you solve this problem.

-Brief Steps
+Brief Steps¶

-1. Create a ChameleonTaskExecutor instance in the __init__ function of the tool instance to submit asynchronous tasks
+function of the tool instance to submit asynchronous tasks - After creating the tool instance in the

-4. In the callback function, get the return value of the task through future_id and update the interface
+and specify the callback function when the task is completed - In the callback function, get the return value of the task through

 This example can be found in TAPython_DefaultResources and will be included in the subsequent versions of TAPython